 Before you decide to undergo a rectus abdominal repair operation, there are a few questions you need to ask yourself.
 These are:

 This procedure is not just for women who have been pregnant – men can need rectus diastasis repair too.
 Men will be able to notice they have a midline bulge between the xiphoid and umbilicus.
-This can also be exasperated by improper exercise or lifting techniques.
+This can also be exacerbated by improper exercise or lifting techniques

 The procedure to repair diastasis recti is fairly invasive.
 What the surgery involves will vary from patient to patient, depending on the state of their diastasis recti.